LinguaRobot/aws-cdk-maven-plugin/README.md

 ### Bootstrapping

-Some CDK applications may require a "toolkit stack" that includes the resources required for the application operation.
+CDK applications require a "toolkit stack" that includes the resources required for the application operation.
 For example, the toolkit stack may include S3 bucket used to store templates and assets for the deployment.

-The plugin is able to detect if a stack requires a toolkit stack and if it does, the plugin will automatically deploy it (or update if needed) during the execution of `bootstrap` goal (provided that the required toolkit stack version wasn't already deployed).
-You may also choose to omit `bootstrap` goal if you don't want to rely on the plugin and control this process by yourself or just want to make sure that the toolkit stack is not created by a mistake.
-If you choose to omit `bootstrap` goal, you will need to install the toolkit stack the first time you deploy an AWS CDK application into an environment (account/region) by running `cdk bootstrap` command (please refer to [AWS CDK Toolkit][3] for the details).
+The plugin will automatically deploy the toolkit stack (or update if needed) during the execution of `bootstrap` goal (provided that the required toolkit stack version wasn't already deployed).
+You may also choose to omit `bootstrap` goal if you don't want to rely on the plugin and control this process by yourself.
+If you choose to omit
+`bootstrap` goal, you will need to install the toolkit stack the first time you deploy an AWS CDK application into an environment (account/region) by running `cdk bootstrap` command (please refer to [AWS CDK Toolkit][3] for the details).